Kaminoatowo/recipe/README.md

 Used in teaching Git.
 Very good lecture.

-I've started a reabasing branch
+I've started a reabasing branch.
+Don't know how it will work.